jsanjak/grape_demog/README.md

 ### Install

-In the main repo directory, I think you can run python3 setup.py install --user
+In the main repo directory, you can run python3 setup.py install --user

 ## Evolve script

-In 'scripts/' you will see evolve.py.
-This is set up to run simulations in parallel and dump results to 'data'
+In 'project/' you will see scripts names evolve_*.py.
+These are set up to run simulations in parallel and dump results to 'data/*'

 ### Recorder class

-The recroder class in scripts/RecordStats.py is a critical piece to this project.
+The recroder class in project/RecordStats.py is a critical piece to this project.
 It collect's time series data during the simulations.
 I am currently collecting the following data

 * Generation time
 * Population size